The Public Whip

 Commons4 Feb 2003House of Lords Reform — Option 1 (Fully Appointed) — rejected minorityno Rebel

-29 May 2002Stopped being Secretary of State, Department for Work and Pensions
+29 May 2002Stopped being The Secretary of State for Work and Pensions,

-8 Jun 2001Became Secretary of State, Department for Work and Pensions
+8 Jun 2001Became The Secretary of State for Work and Pensions,

 Commons7 Nov 2000Programming of Bills - I. Programme orders: supplementary provisions Majorityaye Rebel

-27 Jul 1998Became Secretary of State, Department of Social Security
+27 Jul 1998Became Secretary of State for Social Security,

 Policy Comparisons

-This chart shows the percentage agreement between this MP and each of the policies in the database, according to their voting record.
+This chart shows the percentage agreement between this person and each of the policies in the database, according to their voting record.

 AgreementPolicy